Practice Points

 As with PT, patients should be referred to a credentialed music therapist with specific experience in treating patients with neurologic conditions (https://www.musictherapy.org).
 At the start of a course of MT, clear and measurable goals should be set to monitor progress.36 Referral for MT should be considered for early intervention to offer strategies that maintain gait and fine motor function.
 However, rehabilitative interventions at later stages of the disease can still be beneficial to patients because they can target patients’ psychosocial needs.

 Insurance and funding are significant issues in health care in the United States, and they often create barriers to accessing PT, MT, and other supportive therapies.
 Often, MT is funded through philanthropic programs or hospital operating budgets; therefore, availability across different regions is uneven.
 Although reimbursement for MT by state and private insurances does occasionally occur, it is state-specific and there is no consistent national reimbursement model.37 Medical insurers need to be made aware of the health benefits of MT to consider reimbursement, which could ultimately result in reduced overall health care costs.
 The cost-effectiveness of MT could be demonstrated by studies into health economics and outcomes research, which might provide data on clinically meaningful health benefits such as reducing falls that lead to hospitalizations and delaying the use of walking aids.
 In addition to health care services, there are also community-based organizations that offer supportive therapies to members.
-A list of existing sources of PT and MT for MS is presented in TABLE S1, available online at IJMSC.org.
+A list of existing sources of PT and MT for MS is presented in Table S1, available at the end of this article.

 Owing to the current insurance environment and regulations in the United States, PT is often limited or not approved for people with MS who are not demonstrating what insurance companies define as progress,37 such as walking faster or being more independent in activities of daily living.
 Unfortunately, insurance’s definition of progress is usually not based on a progressive disease model, although maintenance of physical function over time is a significant achievement in a progressive disease such as MS. In other countries' health care systems, it is easier for people with MS to access PT.
 In the United Kingdom, a survey of nearly 1300 people with MS found that 87% had used PT services.38 In Australia, PT is offered as part of the National Disability Insurance Scheme, so it is free for people with MS who meet the disability requirements.39 In Europe, on average, 76% to 91% of the costs of PT for people with MS are covered by the state health care system.40

 Long-term rehabilitation is a fundamental component of continual care for people with MS. Continued access to comprehensive rehabilitation services remains a significant challenge.41 Telerehabilitation is the virtual delivery of rehabilitation services using information and communication technologies.42 Despite the general advances in this promising technology, reports on the effectiveness of telerehabilitation for people with MS remain limited.
 The COVID-19 pandemic and the associated need for immediate infection control transformed global health care and has promoted the rapid implementation of virtual health care solutions.
-However, clinical practice has been hastened by necessity, and research is lacking on telehealthrelated patient outcomes that will inform evidence-based guidelines and support best practice recommendations.
+However, clinical practice has been hastened by necessity, and research is lacking on telehealth-related patient outcomes that will inform evidence-based guidelines and support best practice recommendations.

 In practice, there is often a gap between clinical practice recommendations and available health care provision.43,44 Increasing numbers of patients have access to the internet, and, therefore, telerehabilitation may provide a feasible alternative to conventional in-person therapy.43 By using telerehabilitation services, consultations can take place from the comfort of patients’ own homes43 rather than at medical centers.
 Access and adherence to in-person services at hospitals and specialized clinics are limited by many factors, including regional availability, time constraints, mobility limitations, transportation difficulties, health insurance coverage, and financial burden.43,44–47 Telerehabilitation may provide an effective mechanism for delivering evidence-based therapy while reducing health care costs, social stigma, and patients’ anxiety.43,44,48 Thus, it may allow for more comprehensive health care and may reduce health disparities when distance, disability, or cost make travel to a health care facility a barrier, particularly in rural, low-income areas.43,44,46,47 For some people with MS, it may be a choice between telerehabilitation or no therapy at all.44 Furthermore, telerehabilitation allows some people with MS to receive care from MS specialists, whose services they would not be able to access in person.